c1ko/monodon/README.md

 # 🦷 monodon 🐋
-Domain abuse scanner covering domainsquatting and phishing keywords
+__Domain abuse scanner covering domainsquatting and phishing keywords.__

 ## Setup
 Monodon is a Python 3.7+ programm.
 To setup on a Linux machine with Python 3.7 or later, take the following steps.